xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 🧠 This is called representational similarity matrix in neuroscience.

-One can compare this statistics between the source system and the target system, by first vectorize the similarity matrix, take a dot product, and then normalize.
+One can compare this statistics between the source system and the target system: first vectorize the similarity matrix, take a dot product, and then normalize.

 ✅ **Dot product-based similarity:**
 \begin{aligned}